ministryofjustice/hmpps-person-record/runbooks/005-Run-A-Batch-Job.md

 ```

 ## Overriding environment variables
-If you need to override environment variables for the batch job, to change the starting page for example, you first need to create a template from a dryrun:
+If you need to override environment variables, to change the starting page for example, first generate a job template using a dry run:
 ```shell
 kubectl create job -n <namespace> --from=cronjob/<batch-job-name> <batch-job-name>-<unique-name> --dry-run=client -o yaml > job.yaml
 ```